 Probably the obvious choice for this area, would be Le Bourg-d’Oisans, although Allemond or Vaujany offer good alternatives.
 We stayed in Villard-Reymond during our 2012 Alpe d’HuZes, but that village turned out to be rather remote…

 Tour de France 2017

-In September of that year, I paid another visit to the French Alps for my very own Tour de France 2017.
+In September of 2017, I paid another visit to the French Alps for my very own Tour de France 2017.

 Other than during my previous Tour in 2014, when we switched locations four times, I picked a single location for our base camp that year: Briançon.

 Like Bourg-Saint-Maurice and Jausiers in 2014, the city of Briançon is strategically located at the base of several mountain passes…